fekri8614/digi-four-questions/README.md

 Tips for using:

-*To visit the code, you can [click here](https://github.com/fekri8614/digi-four-questions/tree/master)*
+*To visit the codes, you can [click here](https://github.com/fekri8614/digi-four-questions/tree/master)*

 **answers**: